The Longest Whale Song

-The Longest Whale Song is a children's book by Jacqueline Wilson, first published by Doubleday in 2010.
+The Longest Whale Song is a children's novel by Jacqueline Wilson, first published by Doubleday in 2010.
 It is about a young girl whose interest in a school project on whales helps her cope with life and gives her hope while her mother is in a coma.

 Plot

 The story is about a young girl called Ella, whose mother is put into a coma after baby brother Samson is born.
 Ella must face tough times and has to try to carry on a normal life.

 In school Ella learns about whales.
 Ella is fascinated about these mysterious creatures.
 She falls out with her friends and nothing seems right to Ella but with support from her new kind teacher, she works it out.
 Her stepdad Jack looks after her and the newborn baby Samson, Ella does not like Jack at first but their relationship grows and they end up caring for each other.